 Use no more than two typeface families at a time.
 Pick families with multiple weights; regular, bold, italic, bold italic, for example.
 Maintain a cohesive overall style by sticking to these two fonts.

-Typography on the web is in the midst of a big change.
 Fonts can be hosted off site and “served up” on your website, allowing you to choose from a broad range of fonts.

 Use the posts below for guidance when choosing and combining typefaces: